IleaDorin/APD-MapReduce/README.md

 # MapReduce Framework in Theory

-MapReduce is a programming model designed to process large-scale datasets by distributing computation across multiple parallel workers.
-It breaks down into two key phases:
+MapReduce is a programming model designed to handle large datasets by splitting tasks across multiple threads.
+It operates in two main phases:

-### Map Phase:
+## Map Phase
-- Each worker (Mapper) processes a subset of the input data.
+- Mappers process different portions of the input data.
-- Transforms the data into intermediate key-value pairs (e.g., `word → file_ids`).
+- They generate intermediate key-value pairs (e.g., `word → file_ids`) from the data.
-- The output of the Map phase is partitioned and grouped by keys.

-### Reduce Phase:
+## Reduce Phase
-- Reducers aggregate the intermediate key-value pairs from Mappers.
+- Reducers work on grouped key-value pairs from the Mappers.
-- Apply operations such as summing, grouping, or sorting to produce final results.
+- They aggregate, sort, or process these pairs to produce the final results.

 ---